r0busta/go-object-cache/README.md

-# go-object-cache
+# go-object-store
- A simple object cache
+ A simple object store